cerner/fhir.cerner.com/content/authorization.md

 System Accounts application.
 In order to register one of these applications, you must first request a system account, and then register that as a SMART or FHIR application in our code Console.

-Request a system account for *non-production* by following these steps:
+Request a system account by following these steps:

-- Login to the Cerner Central System Accounts application for non-production: <https://sandboxcernercentral.com/system-accounts>
+- Login to the Cerner Central System Accounts application: <https://cernercentral.com/system-accounts>
   - If you are a Cerner client developing their own application, you may have a customized URL for Cerner Central that can be used instead.
-For example: https://yourcompanynamegoeshere.sandboxcernercentral.com/system-accounts
+For example: https://yourcompanynamegoeshere.cernercentral.com/system-accounts
 - Fill out the fields as follows:
   - **Description**: Representing a SMART/FHIR application used for... (name your application and company)
   - **Production System**: No